SEO Competitor Analysis: Keywords, Backlinks, and Strategy | Linkflow

 Any website competing for the coveted top spots on Google’s search engine results pages for your target keywords can be considered a search competitor.
 These are your direct SEO competitors.

-They may or may not be business competitors.
 In my article about ecommerce SEO tools, the competitors directly below me are ecom SaaS platforms, review sites, and full-service digital agencies.

 The three above me (rankings 1-3) are Shopify, Influencer Marketing Hub, and Cloudways, a web hosting provider.